Tehhs/Shelby/readme.md

 # Custom Parser

 As mentioned, this project makes use of a custom parser.
 Code for this parser can be found in /parser/engine.
-The parser is being rebuilt as it the old one sucked.
+The parser is being rebuilt as it the old one was difficult to use.
 Using the parser in the future should look something like this while parsing a simple Java method declaration.

 ```js
 Segments.find([